[Linux Commands] Cool Commands [Mini Usage Examples]

 $ ps auxwwf | grep http[d]

-*By the way, "Ikishita" is not a dead word.
+*By the way, "Ikashita" is not a dead word.

-This is an article that introduces my personal favorite commands, but please enjoy it as much as a breather.
+This is an article introducing some of my favorite commands, so please enjoy it as a way to relax

 systemctl enable --now

-You can use systemctl to run start and enable at the same time.
+You can start and enable at the same time with systemctl.

 $ systemctl start httpd $ systemctl enable httpd